-- The acquirer's advisor can help conduct due diligence (i.e., a minimal amount of scrutiny) to locate gaping problems in the target or transaction that would otherwise be overlooked.
+- The advisor offers valuation services for potential targets.
+(This was the subject of most of this textbook.
+You already know that this is not an easy task.) - If working for a potential target, the advisor helps to position the business so that it can be sold.
+This may be a simple or a complex task.
+It could involve hiring new personnel, restating the financials in a light that makes them look more favorable, helping to advertise the business, and so on. - The advisor helps to find potential acquirers or targets.
+This is often not just an intelligence-gathering function.
+Many good advisors also have personal and/or business connections to potential counterparties that make an approach much easier. - The advisor often has expertise in negotiation, which the client may lack.
+Advisors have a great incentive not to let negotiations break down.
+(However, this is not necessarily good.
+Advisors are often less willing than the principal client to walk away from deals if the terms are not right.) - The acquirer's advisor can help conduct due diligence (i.e., a minimal amount of scrutiny) to locate gaping problems in the target or transaction that would otherwise be overlooked.
 Most of the time, however, this has become just a legal requirement that must be satisfied. - The advisor can help with the tax structure of a deal.
 This can be a hugely important aspect, saving the parties as much as 20% of the deal compared to a worse structure.
 (For example, a seller is often better off not taking a consulting role in the merged entity.
 Such a position would have cash flows taxed at high ordinary income tax rates, rather than at lower capital gains tax rates.) - The advisor can often arrange the financing needed to complete an acquisition.
-Indeed, most acquirers do not have enough cash on hand, so the investment bank also often provides bridge financing to facilitate the acquisition.
+Indeed, most acquirers do not have enough cash on hand, so the bank also often provides bridge financing to facilitate the acquisition.
 As the name suggests, the intent is for the acquirer to liquidate some corporate assets right after the acquisition to repay this loan. - The advisor knows how to navigate the legal aspects of the process, everything ranging from state laws to SEC regulations.